annegentle/create-demo/README.rst

 The build for GitHub is only used by the GitHub Action.
 It which makes the HTML static files and uses the GitHub Actions environment variables including the Secrets storage.
     `$ make github`

+> Note: When the personal access token format changed, I had to update the Secret in the GitHub Actions settings so that the build would work again.